Adidas Commercial - ‘I Wear It All’

 Commercial written and directed by Mono Ghose, about accepting the losses in sports and life to become a champion.
 Starring pro-boxer Luke “The Duke” Watkins and renowned trainer Paddy Fitzpatrick.

-In terms of the shoot, we had already shot a short ITV documentary with Paddy and Luke, at Fitzpatrick’s Gym in Swindon (watch here) and we returned to shoot this commercials over 2 days in the cold late winter.
-We shot with a large 30 person crew, with state-of-the-art camera tracking, grip gear and filmed the project on the RED Scarlet camera with a set of lovely prime lenses.
+In terms of the shoot, we had already filmed a short ITV documentary with Paddy and Luke, at Fitzpatrick’s Gym in Swindon (watch here) and we returned to shoot this commercials over 2 days in the cold late winter.
+We shot with a large 30 person crew, with state-of-the-art camera tracking, grip gear, lights, vehicles and we filmed on the RED Scarlet camera at 4K anamorphic with a set of lovely prime lenses.

-The commercial has been watched and shared thousands of times on social media and has been critically acclaimed from the marketing director of the All Blacks and New Zealand Rugby to the marketing and brand team at Adidas, and from other leading brands and agencies.
-The marketing directors of BioCity loved the commercial so much they commissioned Mavericks to make a commercial for them using a similar storytelling format. (see film here)
+The commercial has been watched and shared thousands of times on social media and has been critically acclaimed from the marketing director of the All Blacks and New Zealand Rugby, to the marketing and brand team at Adidas and from leading brands and agencies in the UK and US.
+The marketing directors of the company BioCity loved the commercial so much they commissioned Mavericks to make a commercial for them using a similar storytelling format (see film here).